-- Word of the Day / Hazara b'she'ela: On a wing, hold the prayer
+- Word of the Day / Hazara B'she'ela

 - Word of the Day / Pashkevil

-- Word of the Day / Yihud: Conversion not of the mind, but of the land
+- Word of the Day / Yihud - Converting the Land

-- Word of the Day / Ken, ken; lo, lo: Just make a decision, already
+- Word of the Day / Ken, Ken; Lo, Lo: Just Decide!

-- Word of the Day / Dag maluah: How to get the grandkids to like herring
+- Word of the Day / Dag Maluah: Herring's It!

 The fact that Israelis keep their cars in park throughout Yom Kippur, which begins Friday night, has had the side effect of turning a solemn 25 hours of fasting and atonement into a day of two-wheeled fun sometimes known as Hag Ha'ofanayim (khag ha-off-ah-NA-yeem, or Holiday of the Bicycle) for much of the country's non-religious population.